CyberCoyotes/Command-Based-Robot-Examples/README.md

-# Command-based Robot Example
+# Command-based Robot Examples

 FRC Command-based robot.
-This example is from the VS Code examples.
+These are from the VS Code examples.

 Updated for 2023